realA10001986/VSR/Electronics/LED Display/README.md

 The connection between the PCBs can be using a pin header/socket (11 pins, 2mm pitch), or soldered using a pin header long enough to keep a distance between the PCBs.

 ### Remark on BOM for i2c backpack:
-- After processing BOM & CPL, JLCPCB will complain about "missing data" for PW1-PW3 and BUTTONS.
-PW1-PW3 are 12-pin 2mm pitch pin sockers, and they can't be assembled by JLCPCB.
-BUTTONS is not needed.
-Click "Continue".